Smart Contract Ownership

 }

 Having a single owner allows changes to the crowdsale to be done swiftly.
 This is useful if urgent action is required.
-Especially if the crowdsale is happening in a trusted and closed environment — where all parties know and trust each other — having a single owner is the best option.
+Especially if the crowdsale is happening in a trusted and closed environment—where all parties know and trust each other—having a single owner is the best option.

-There are some risks to consider as well:
+Some risks need to considered as well:

 3. Governance

 A third option is a governance smart contract.
-This can typically involve several shareholders who each own a stake in the governance contract and can change it based on consensus.
+This can typically involve many shareholders who each own a stake in the governance contract and can change it based on consensus.
 The governance contract in turn manages the crowdsale contract.
 The stakeholders can be advisors, investors, or founders.

-Changes to the crowdsale contract parameters are handled in a very democratic way.
+Changes to the crowdsale contract parameters are handled in a democratic way.
 The following steps are required.

-- A stakeholder proposes a change to the crowdsale and creates a ballot.
+1. A stakeholder proposes a change to the crowdsale and creates a ballot.
 The ballot contains code that the governance contract can execute, in this case, code that changes crowdsale parameters.

-- All stakeholders have an opportunity to vote.
+3. All stakeholders have an opportunity to vote.

-- Once all eligible voters have voted or the ballot has closed, whichever comes first, the ballot is executed.
+4. Once all eligible voters have voted or the ballot has closed, whichever comes first, the ballot is executed.

 4. Conclusion

-- single-owner contracts, and
+2. single-owner contracts, and

-- governance-owned contracts
+3. governance-owned contracts

-When implementing your decentralized application on the blockchain, you should carefully weigh the advantages and disadvantages of each approach and come to a decision that works best for both for you and your users.
+When implementing your decentralized app on the blockchain, you should carefully weigh the advantages and disadvantages of each approach and come to a decision that works best for both for you and your users.

 5. Changes